shariq1989/cookbook/content/recipe/bbq_chicken_drumsticks.md

 * 1/2 tsp Pepper
 * 1/4 tsp Cayenne Pepper
 * 8 Chicken Drumsticks, skin-on, bone-in
+* Bowl of BBQ Sauce, we like Sweet Baby Rays

 #### INSTRUCTIONS

-1. In a large bowl, mix together the brown sugar, paprika, chili powder, salt, pepper, and cayenne powder.
+1. In a large bowl, mix brown sugar, paprika, chili powder, salt, pepper, and cayenne powder.
-2. Toss the chicken with the sprices until fully coated.
+2. Toss the chicken with the spices until fully coated.
 Let it marinate in the fridge for 6-12 hours.
-3. Preheat the grill by setting all burners to high.
+3. Preheat the grill by setting all burners to high, about 3-5 minutes.
-4. Turn off one burner and maintain 325-350 degrees.
+4. Turn off one burner and maintain a grill temperature of 325-350 degrees.
-5. Oil the grates, cook the drumsticks on the hot side of the the grill, brush the chicken with BBQ sauce before placing it skin-down until it becomes brown and blistered, about 5 minutes.
+5. Oil the grates and cook the drumsticks on the hottest side of the the grill, brush the drumsticks with the BBQ sauce before placing it skin-down.
+Cook until they become brown and blistered, about 5 minutes.
-6. Coat the bottom side of the chicken with BBQ sauce and then flip the drumsticks to cook the other side, about 4-6 minutes.
+6. Coat the bottom side of the chicken with BBQ sauce and flip the drumsticks to cook, about 4-6 minutes.
-7. Move the chicken drumsticks to the cool side of the grill and cook skin-up for 25 minutes, until chicken has reached over 170 degrees.
+7. Move the drumsticks to the cool side of the grill and cook skin-up for 25 minutes, until chicken has reached over 170 degrees.
 8. Let the chicken rest for 10 minutes before serving.